How Expats Have Helped Grenada Become A Better Country

 Uruguay does have a progressive income tax that caps out at 31% so it is not by any means a completely tax-free country.
 If you start a business, then you must also pay contributions based on your employees’ salaries towards social security and other programs at a rate of 12.625%.
 And there is a flat capital gains tax of 12%.
 There is also a general VAT of 22%, with a reduced rate of 10% for more essential items like food, medical supplies, and services from hotels.

 Uruguay also has a wealth tax, but it is only applicable to your holdings in Uruguay.
-So any property that you own in Uruguay will be subject to this tax, although there is an exemption of 4,937,000 pesos or around $123,000 USD for a single individual or $246,000 for a couple.
+So any property that you own in Uruguay will be subject to this tax, although there is an exemption of 4,937,000 pesos or around $123,000 USD for a single individual or $246,000 USD for a couple.
 And if the property in question is your principal residence, then the tax is only levied at 50% of the property’s value.

 Churrasco BBQ in Uruguay